-2.2.3 Qualification Assessment Process (QFV)

-During the qualification assessment process (QFV), it is determined if applicants have the required technical qualifications for the Master's degree program Medical Engineering at FAU.
+2.2.3 Qualification Assessment Process (QFV) During the qualification assessment process (QFV), it is determined if applicants have the required technical qualifications for the Master's degree program Medical Engineering at FAU.
 Unlike studies with a numerus clausus system (NC), there is no limitation to the numbers of students accepted.
 All suitable applicants are admitted.

-The QFV process is divided into several steps:

-First, all applications received by the master's office of FAU are examined with regard to their completeness and formal requirements.
-Foreign grades are converted into the German grading system.
+The QFV process is divided into several steps: First, all applications received by the master's office of FAU are examined with regard to their completeness and formal requirements.
+Foreign grades are converted to the German grading system.
 The conversion to the German grading system is dependent on your country and sometimes even university.

-In order to get a rough non-binding estimation, you may use the equation:

-German grade = $1 + 3(N_max-N_d)/(N_max-N_min)$

-N max and N min are the best possible and the minimum passing grade in your grading system, respectively, and N_d is your personal bBachelor's grade.
-Please note that in the German system, a 1.0 is the best possible grade, higher numbers mean worse grades.

-- In the next step, your application documents are evaluated: Is the bBachelor's degree discipline-related or not equivalent?
+In order to get a rough non-binding estimation, you may use the equation: German grade = $1 + 3(N_max-N_d)/(N_max-N_min)$ N_max and N_min are the best possible and the minimum passing grade in your grading system, respectively, and N_d is your personal bachelor's grade.
+Please note that in the German system, a 1.0 is the best possible grade, higher numbers mean worse grades. - In the next step, your application documents are evaluated: Is the bachelor's degree discipline-related or not equivalent?
 Applicants with a non-equivalent degree are rejected.
-HasDid the applicant achieved a final grade (grade average) of 2.5 or better (according to the German system)?
+Has the applicant achieved a final grade (grade average) of 2.5 or better (according to the German system)?
 This assessment is made based on the conversion of your grade to the German grading system; the conversion will be made by our officers at FAU.
-Applicants with a discipline-related degree but a final grade worse than 2,5 (according to the German system) will be rejected. - After that, applicants with a discipline-related degree and a final grade equal to or better than the German grade 2.5 are invited to an online admission test via our platform StudOn Exam, in which the following criteria are tested: - competent knowledge of the basics of the subject (mathematics, physics, algorithms), 25%, - consolidated knowledge in engineering corresponding to the chosen specialization in the Master's degree program, 75%.

-If you are invited to the online admission test, you will be informed about it at least 7 days in advance.
+Applicants with a discipline-related degree but a final grade worse than 2,5 (according to the German system) will be rejected. - After that, applicants with a discipline-related degree and a final grade equal to or better than the German grade 2.5 are invited to an online admission test via our platform StudOn Exam, in which the following criteria are tested: - competent knowledge of the basics of the subject (mathematics, physics, algorithms), 25% - consolidated knowledge in engineering corresponding to the chosen specialization in the Master's degree program, 75% If you are invited to the online admission test, you will be informed about it at least 7 days in advance.
 Please note that we do not provide you with mock exams, examples for potential questions or similar.
-If you possess the solid engineering background we require from our students you will be able to pass it without additional studying.
-If you don't pass it this means that our program is not suitable for you.
+If you possess the solid engineering background we require from our students, you will be able to pass it without additional studying.
+If you don't pass, this means that our program is not suitable for you.
+For applicants of Medical Image and Data Processing, Health & Medical Data Analytics and Entrepreneurship, and Medical Robotics, the test is offered in English, for all other branches of study, in German.
+The examination shall be rated as "bestanden" (passed) or "nicht bestanden" (failed).